 The goal of the Graeme Bell Travel Award (GBTA) is to enrich and enhance the undergraduate research experience at the University of Calgary.
 The GBTA provides financial support to PURE (Program for Undergraduate Research Experience) student researchers interested in presenting their PURE research at conferences or symposiums to share their research findings.
-The GBTA is an option to undergraduate students that have completed an 8, 12, or 16-week PURE research project in the previous academic year.
+The GBTA is an option for undergraduate students that have received an 8, 12, or 16-week PURE award in spring/summer 2022.

 Award value: $1,350

-The Graeme Bell Travel Award program accepts applications in September and January for the 2021 PURE cohort.
-We are currently accepting applications for the September 30 deadline.
+The Graeme Bell Travel Award program accepts applications in fall (September) and winter (January) for the 2022 PURE cohort.

 To be eligible to apply for a GBTA, students must:

 - Be currently enrolled as a full-time undergraduate student at the University of Calgary in good academic standing

-- Have completed a PURE research project in spring/summer 2021
+- Have received a PURE award in spring/summer 2022

 - Have submitted a complete application form

 - Be presenting their PURE research at a conference or symposium

 In determining who will receive awards, the committee will consider the need for funds, clarity of statements explaining of how the experience will enhance the program outcomes of PURE, the number of applications, event type, and the nature of participation.
 In general, conference presentations will be given higher priority over poster presentations.
 The committee may also prioritize upper-level students, first-time conference attendees, and EDI seeking groups.